OpenDSA/OpenDSA/RST/en/RecurTutor/Introduction.rst

 Then you will be done with your task.
 You don't need to think about how your friend is going to do the task.
 You only need to know how to do your own part.
-Here is a visualization that shows the :term:`delegation` process.
+Here is a visualization that shows the :term:`delegation <delegation mental model for recursion>` process.

 .. inlineav:: recurIntroDelegateCON ss
    :output: show

-Let's look deeper into the process to see what your friend does when you delegate the work.
+Let's look deeper into the details of what your friend does when you delegate the work.
-(We will only do it this once.
+(Note that we show  you this process once now, and once again when we look at some recursive functions.
-When you are writing your own recursive functions, you shouldn't worry about all of these details.)
+But when you are writing your own recursive functions, you shouldn't worry about all of these details.)

 .. inlineav:: recurIntroDetailsCON ss
    :output: show